Prefill checkout properties

 Apply a discount

-You can pass a discount ID to a checkout to automatically apply it for your customers — no discount code needed.
+You can pass the Paddle ID of a discount entity or its discount code to a checkout to automatically apply it — no need for customers to enter a code.

 enabled_for_checkout